lightning/bolts/02-peer-protocol.md

 1. The `cltv_expiry_delta` for channels, `3R+2G+2S`: if in doubt, a `cltv_expiry_delta` of 12 is reasonable (R=2, G=1, S=2).

-2. The `cltv_expiry_delta` for sent HTLCs: the timeout deadline after which the channel has to be failed and timed out on-chain.
+2. The deadline for offered HTLCs: the deadline after which the channel has to be failed and timed out on-chain.
 This is `G` blocks after the HTLC's `cltv_expiry`: 1 block is reasonable.

-3. The `cltv_expiry_delta` for received HTLCs (with a preimage): the fulfillment deadline after which the channel has to be failed and the HTLC fulfilled on-chain before its `cltv_expiry`.
+3. The deadline for received HTLCs this node has fulfilled: the deadline after which the channel has to be failed and the HTLC fulfilled on-chain before its `cltv_expiry`.
 See steps 4-7 above, which imply a deadline of `2R+G+S` blocks before `cltv_expiry`: 7 blocks is reasonable.